golemfactory/yagna/agent/provider/readme.md

 | credit-address | Ethereum account for payments (should match NodeId).
 Overrides `CREDIT_ADDRESS`
 | exe-unit-path  | Path to JSON descriptor file for ExeUnits.
 Overrides `EXE_UNIT_PATH`
 | node-name      | Node name to use in agreements.
+| subnet         | You can set this value to filter nodes with other identifiers than selected.
+Useful for test purposes.

 ### Creating app-key authentication token